Middlebury College: Student life

 In 2013, Princeton Review ranked Middlebury as one of the top 20 schools in the US for "best quality of life."
 There are over 140 registered student organizations at Middlebury.
 Students register for organizations of interest during the Fall Activities Fair in September.

 The Middlebury Campus is the student weekly of Middlebury College.
 The Campus was founded in 1900, and is entirely student-run.
-In 2019, the Middlebury Independent, a monthly journal, was established.

-The Local Noodle, a satirical student publication founded in 2016, publishes multiple times a semester and maintains a consistent online presence.
+The Local Noodle, a satirical student publication founded in 2016, publishes three times a semester.

 WRMC-FM is Middlebury's student-volunteer-run radio station.

 Student body

 The median family income of Middlebury students is $244,300, with 53% of students coming from the top 5% highest-earning families and 14.2% from the bottom 60%.
 Middlebury College is the ranked 5th in the country for the most share (23%) of students coming from the top 1% of family income ($630,000 or more per year).

 As of the 2022–2023 academic year, the student body consisted of 53% women and 47% men.
 95% of the student population was from out of state.